 How does Chattanooga, TN rank spiritually?

 In our lovely home town of Chattanooga, TN, in 2016, 52% both engage and esteem the Christian Scriptures to rank Chattanooga as the #1 Bible-Minded City in the US (Barna Trends 2017, pg.
 128).
-According to the American Bible Society, 4 out of the past 5 years Chattanooga has been ranked as America’s most Bible-minded city.
+According to the American Bible Society, for 4 out of 5 years, Chattanooga was ranked as America’s most Bible-minded city.

 “Barna founder George Barna and Barna president David Kinnaman collaborated on the 2014 book Churchless to further examine the nation’s unchurched community.
 “More Americans than ever are not attending church.
 Most of them did at some point and, for one reason or another, decided not to continue,” Kinnaman says.
 “This fact should motivate church leaders and attenders to examine how to make appropriate changes-not for the sake of enhancing attendance numbers but to address the lack of life transformation that would attract more people to remain an active part.”
 (Barna Trends 2017, pg.
 148)